What is SSL Certificate and why is it a must-have for every website

 What benefits do I get with an SSL Certificate?

-If you are wondering how an SSL Certificate can help your online business, then read on:
+If you are wondering how an SSL Certificate can help your online business, then read on these SSL benefits:

 Boost website security